Skip to main content

 Choosing a mortgage consultant is the second most important financial decision (after choosing the property itself).
 Invest 2-3 hours in research, reach out to 2-3 different consultants, and pick the one who meets all 7 criteria.
 The savings will pay back the fees 10-50x.

-Gil Finance meets all 7 criteria: licensed by the Israeli Ministry of Finance, former senior banking manager at Bank Leumi with 19+ years of experience, vice-chair of the audit committee at the Israeli Mortgage Consultants Association, 4.9⭐ rating with 81 Google reviews, full transparency on fees, and a personalised strategic approach.
+Gil Finance meets all 7 criteria: former senior banking manager at Bank Leumi with 19+ years of experience, vice-chair of the audit committee at the Israeli Mortgage Consultants Association, 4.9⭐ rating with 157 Google reviews, full transparency on fees, and a personalised strategic approach.
 First call - free.

 Related Service